chromium/chromium/base/allocator/partition_allocator/PartitionAlloc.md

 up the requested size to the nearest power of two, greater than or equal to the requested alignment.
 This may be wasteful, but allows taking advantage of natural PartitionAlloc alignment guarantees.
-Allocations with an alignment requirement greater than `base::kAlignment` are expected to be very rare.
+Allocations with an alignment requirement greater than `partition_alloc::internal::kAlignment` are expected to be very rare.

 ## PartitionAlloc-Everywhere